Methodology

 Multi-Source Correlation

-Voidly operates its own 16-node probe network across 6 continents — testing VPN accessibility and censorship patterns every 5 minutes — then correlates these proprietary measurements with all four external sources to produce verified incidents with evidence chains.
+Voidly operates its own 37-node network across 6 continents — testing VPN accessibility and censorship patterns every 5 minutes — then correlates these proprietary measurements with three external measurement networks (OONI, CensoredPlanet, IODA) to produce verified incidents with evidence chains.
 This turns ambiguous network anomalies into structured, citable censorship intelligence.

 ML Model

 Gradient boosting classifier trained on 37K labeled censorship incidents.
-Federated learning across 16 nodes ensures no raw user data leaves local systems.
+Privacy-preserving training on aggregate data only — no raw user data is used.

 Censorship Classifier